 Create a Plan

 Take time to plan your visit to Boulder open space and parks areas.
 Visit our trail search webpage to see a trail's length, its difficulty and whether it's open to bikes, dogs and horses.
-Considering planning a visit to a Boulder park!
+Don't forget to visit a Boulder park!
 See current closures across the open space trail system.
 See what days and times open space trails are most popular.
 Consider visiting a place you haven't gone before.

 Clouds pass over Mount Sanitas and the Sanitas Valley Trail